JKHeadley/rest-hapi/README.md

 config.enableUpdatedAt = true;

 /**
+ * Flag specifying whether to text index all string fields for all models to enable text search.
+ * WARNING: enabling this adds overhead to add inserts and updates, as well as added storage requirements.
+ * Default is false.
+ * @type {boolean}
+ */
+config.enableTextSearch = false;

+/**
  * Soft delete options
  * - enableSoftDelete: adds "isDeleted" property to each model.
 Delete endpoints set "isDeleted" to true
  * unless the payload contains { hardDelete: true }, in which case the document is actually deleted (default false)